kyle-pollock/go-clean/README.md

 ## Test

-`make test` to run all tests including long running tests such as integration tests.
+`make test` to run all tests including long-running tests such as integration tests.

 `make test-short` to run only short tests such as unit tests.